kevinolega/minimalchanges/_posts/2016-03-15-new-questions-new-result.md

 We all have this internal dialogue where we talk to ourselves where we analyze and judge our situation.
 Sometimes this inner voice is helpful.
 Sometimes it's not helpful.

-I learned from Tony Robbins that "<strong>The quality of the results that you have in your life is influenced by the quality of questions that you ask yourself on a regular basis. </strong>"
+I learned from Tony Robbins that "**The quality of the results that you have in your life is influenced by the quality of questions that you ask yourself on a regular basis. **"

 That said, teaching that inner voice some questions can improve how you deal with a situation and possibly some results.